sturteva/councilmatic-stack/README.md

 ## Requirements

 1. Install docker an docker-compose if you do not have them installed
 2. Clone this scrapers project into the the folder `scrapers` in this project: https://github.com/feydan/scrapers-us-municipal.
+Stay in the main branch
-3. Clone this sacramento-councilmatic project into the folder `sacramento-councilmatic` into this project: https://github.com/code4sac/sacramento-councilmatic
+3. Clone this sacramento-councilmatic project into the folder `sacramento-councilmatic` into this project: https://github.com/code4sac/sacramento-councilmatic .
+As of January 2020: Ensure that this is in the councilmatic-stack branch.

 ## Initializing